 Walk Through History

 Fort Worth's western history follows a trail from Downtown Fort Worth to the Stockyards National Historic District.
-Founded as army outpost in 1849, the city soon became known as one of the last civilized points along the Chisholm Trail where cowboys would make their way through what was once known as Hell's Half Acre (now the Instagram-worthy Water Gardens) to gamble, shop and hit up the saloon.
+Founded as an army outpost in 1849, the city soon became known as one of the last civilized points along the Chisholm Trail.
+Cowboys made their way through what was once known as Hell's Half Acre (now the Instagram-worthy Water Gardens) to gamble, shop and hit up the saloon.

-Follow the Heritage Trails Markers throughout downtown before heading to the Stockyards to witness the world's only twice-daily cattle drive presented by the Fort Worth Herd every day at 11:30 a.m. and 4 p.m.
+Follow the Heritage Trails Markers through downtown before heading to the Stockyards to witness the world's only twice-daily cattle drive presented by the Fort Worth Herd every day at 11:30 a.m. and 4 p.m.
+Here, Texas Trail of Fame markers line the walkways of the historic Stockyards to honor those who have made a significant contribution to our Western way of life.
 Watch the Stockyards Championship Rodeo or get your two-step on at Billy Bob’s Texas - the world's largest honky-tonk ($2 daytime admission).

 See the Sites

 Downtown Fort Worth and Sundance Square boast many free sites for visitors.
 The JFK Tribute in General Worth Square marks the place and occasion of President Kennedy's historic visit to Fort Worth.
-Admire the tribute which includes an 8-foot bronze statue, visuals and internet base teaching guides at the Southeast corner of Main and 8th Street.
+His last night before his fateful trip to Dallas was at the Fort Worth Hilton Hotel, and the space includes an 8-foot bronze statue, visuals and internet-based teaching guides at the southeast corner of Main and 8th Streets.

-Take a moment to enjoy this refreshing haven in the center of downtown.
-The Fort Worth Water Gardens is both breathtaking and relaxing all at the same time, an architectural marvel for many.
+The Fort Worth Water Gardens is an architectural marvel, both breathtaking and relaxing.
+Take a moment to enjoy a refreshing haven in the center of downtown.
 The gardens are open from 7 a.m. - 10 p.m. daily.

-Spanning 35 blocks, Sundance Square is the perfect place to walk around, window shop and dine al fresco in the Plaza.
+Spanning 37 blocks, Sundance Square Entertainment District is the perfect place to walk around, window shop and dine al fresco in the Plaza.
+Snap a photo of these murals while you're wandering about.

 Take in the Culture